rabbitmq/mnevis/README.md

-When transaction get a response from the machine that it's locked - it will wait to be unlocked if there are locking transactions recorded, or restart instantly if there are no locking trasactions (with higher transaction ID).
+When transaction get a response from the machine that it's locked - it will wait to be unlocked if there are locking transactions recorded, or restart instantly if there are no locking transactions (with higher transaction ID).

 When a transaction is restarted, its context store is reset but its transaction ID kept the same (no start_transaction command).
 This allows better lock management.